netsphere-labs/rails-openid-connect-idp-as/README.md

 Point your browser at http://localhost:3000

-If you download and run [the sample RP server](https://connect-rp.herokuapp.com), you can have it use this OP (use `localhost:3000` in the "Discover" field).
-The two servers on localhost must run on different ports.

 Obviously, external servers will not be able to connect to an OP that is running on localhost.